sorousherafat/vjudge-cli/README.md

-# vjudge-desktop
+# vjudge-cli

-automatic judge for verilog HDL.
+a command-line tool for automatic judge of verilog HDL code.